tjtelan/tjtelan.github.io/content/blog/published-first-crate-on-crates-io.md

 (My very first version did not have a README or fancy build badges, but I did have docstrings for docs.rs)

-2) I generated an API Key and logged into crates.io from cargo
+## Generate API Key log in from cargo

 Crates.io only supports logging in using Github accounts.